OpenLineage/OpenLineage/proxy/README.md

-# OpenLineage Proxy Backend (openlineage-proxy)
+# OpenLineage Proxy Backend

-Proxy OpenLineage events to one or more event streams.
+A `backend` to proxy OpenLineage events to one or more event streams.
 By default, events are logged to the console.

 ## Requirements